macrat/ayd/README.md

 ##### Alert plugin

+The alert plugin is for sending an alert.
-Alert plugin, which to send alerts, receives two arguments.
+It receives two arguments.
-The first argument is a URL for alert itself.
+The first argument is an alert URL.
 The second one is the latest record that fired the alert in JSON format.

-For example, the alert URL `foobar:your-alert` for plugin `ayd-foobar-alert` will be called like a below command.
+For example, the alert URL `foobar:your-alert` for plugin `ayd-foobar-alert` will be called like:

 ``` shell
 $ ayd-foobar-alert       \